neverlish/Learned/serverless/egghead-serverless-backend-nodejs-awslambda/description.md

 ## 7 Deploy an AWS Lambda function to store data in DynamoDB using the Serverless Framework

 - `$ curl -X POST URL_GENERATED --data '{ "text": "learn serverless" }'`

+## 8 Deploy an AWS Lambda to retrieve a record from DynamoDB with the Serverless Framework

+- `$ sls invoke --function getTodo --log --data '{ "pathParameters": { "id" : "ID" } }'`